developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 OemConfig uses the Transaction ID value specified in this Managed Configuration to differentiate transactions submitted over time.
 * OemConfig processes Managed Configurations in a Bundle submitted to OemConfig if the Transaction ID is set to a different value than the value previously set.
-* The Transaction ID used can be any string value that is convenient for the EMM to use to identify the transaction.
+* The Transaction ID used can be any string value convenient for the EMM to use to identify the transaction.
 * It is expected that a suitably different Transaction ID value is created by the EMM each time a new collection of Managed Configurations is created in accordance with the OemConfig Schema.
 * While a Transaction ID value does not need to be unique, it should be different from any prior value recently used.
 * When creating and storing collections of Managed Configurations for long term use, it is generally considered **best practice** to create truly unique values, such as by generating a GUID.